Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 • 100sw = the entire screen width

-The sw unit is great to use when you want the size of something be related to the width of the screen running the app.
+The sw unit is great to use when you want the size of something to be related to the width of the screen your app is running on.

 Example